Punycode with PHP

 When the Domain Name System (DNS) was designed, nobody thought of it that eventually other characters than the default [a-z0-9-] will be needed.
 In 2003, the first top-level domains (TLD) - .info, .jp, .kr, .lt, .pl, .se, ... - started to expand their character set.
 By now you can register IDN domains with all large TLDs (cnobi / dcnobi) and many Country-code TLDs.

 But what is IDN?
 An internationalized domain name (IDN) is a domain name contains non-ASCII characters.
-The implementation is on the client side.
+The implementation must be done on the client side.
 The Server gets standard ASCII strings for the domain name.
 To encode the domains a simple algorithm called Punycode is used.
-The string "löl" sees coded as follows: "xn--ll-fka".
-Characteristical is that the string always begin with "xn--".
+The string "löl" will become: "xn--ll-fka".
+Characteristic is that the string always begin with "xn--".

-The one or the other might think that he simply writes a script, which converts a Unicode string in his Punycode equivalent.
-Who want's to do that, can do.
+Of course you can build a simple script which converts a Unicode string in its Punycode equivalent.
 The Punycode is defined in RFC 3492.
 But it is much easier with a library.
-As for everything there is somewhere something prefabricated.
-There is the GNU libidn library which do this task for us.
+As for almost anything there is something prefabricated.
+There is the GNU libidn library which will do this task for us.
 I wrote a simple wrapper to use libidn with PHP.

 Go to PHP IDNA Project Page